jamescherti/minimal-emacs.d/README.md

 ### How to give more priority to MELPA over MELPA stable?

+**Warning:** MELPA Stable is generally more reliable and thoroughly tested, as it contains stable versions of packages.
+On the other hand, MELPA provides bleeding-edge versions, which often include new features but may also introduce changes that could potentially break functionality.
+The author of *minimal-emacs.d* uses MELPA over MELPA Stable without encountering issues, but this is provided as a caution to allow you to make an informed decision based on your stability versus feature needs.

 By default, the *minimal-emacs.d* configuration assigns specific priorities to various package archives, which determines the order in which packages are fetched from these archives.
 The default priorities are as follows:

 ```elisp